Wizek/cabal-install-save/readme.md

-This is a shell script 'solution' I've put together so we can have [this](https://github.com/haskell/cabal/issues/1961) functionality even before it is implemented in cabal: https://github.com/Wizek/cabal-install-save
+This is a shell script 'solution' I've put together so we can have [this](https://github.com/haskell/cabal/issues/1961) functionality even before it is implemented in cabal.

 It looks for the latest version of the specified package, adds it to the *.cabal file then does a `cabal install --only-dependencies`.